-Due to the significantly higher installation effort (cables to each cell), such "Active Balancing" BMS systems are typical of EV automotive battery packs based on high-density lithium cells and are therefore quite expensive to manufacture and maintenance is hardly possible.
-Both balancing methods have their specific advantages and disadvantages, which should be weighed up individually when planning, depending on the intended use.Whether active or passive, such a "battery management system" always has the advantage that it automatically ensures the availability of a battery system at all times and guarantees the 100% SOC level of all cells/blocks in the system and is therefore absolutely simple Monitoring system is preferable.
+Due to the significantly higher installation effort (multiple distinct cables to each cell), such "Active Balancing" BMS systems are typical of EV automotive battery packs based on high-density lithium cells and are therefore quite expensive to manufacture and maintain.
+Both balancing methods have their specific advantages and disadvantages which should be weighed up individually during the project planning process.
+Whether active or passive, such a "battery management system" always has the advantage that it automatically ensures the sustained availability and 100% SOC level of all cells/blocks in the system.